 \paragraph{(b) Input range} Biological sensory detection systems are restricted to specific ranges of signals, and thus impose unnecessary limitations when applied to machines \cite{bernsen2008multimodality}.
-Machines are limited only by the borders of human engineering\footnote{Engineering solutions which can be biologically inspired.} and use manifold materials and physical phenomena that biological organisms adapted to their specific environment do not.
+Machines are limited only by the borders of human engineering\footnote{engineering solutions which can be biologically inspired} and use manifold materials and physical phenomena that biological organisms adapted to their specific environment do not.
 For example, humans can detect and interpret only a tiny part of the electromagnetic spectrum (380 to 700 nanometers, \citealp{starr2010biology}) and call it \emph{visible light}.
 But machines can detect and (if programmed) process the whole electromagnetic spectrum, far beyond the visible light.
-Humans cannot perceive infrared -- and hence this modality is non-existent if we adopt the human-centered definition.
+Humans cannot perceive ultra-violet light -- and hence this modality is non-existent to them because they cannot experience it.
 This again mainly impacts fields apparently remote to NLP, e.g., medicine, where imaging techniques are employed that measure wavelengths far outside of the perceptive range of humans.
-But we desire that future systems can combine their experience of e.g., both the visible light and other wavelengths with natural language (to aid medical diagnose, for example).
+But we desire that future systems can combine their experience of e.g., both the visible light and other wavelengths with natural language (to aid medical diagnosis, for example).

 \paragraph{(c) The processor: a human or an ML system?} Humans have the innate ability of seeing objects, hearing sounds and delivering \emph{some} interpretation of these signals.
 Machines, by contrast, can be clever sensors and count photons on a semiconductor or measure air pressure oscillations -- yet without special programming they cannot interpret or derive information from the inputs.
 Detected physical quantities are then mapped to a voltage sequence interpreted as 0 if the voltage does not surpass a threshold, 1 if it does.